Faculty of Arts and Science, University of Toronto

-The Faculty of Arts & Science is a division of the University of Toronto (U of T) which offers arts and science teaching and research institutions.
-With almost 27,000 undergraduate and 3,000 graduate students, Arts & Science represents over half the student population on the downtown campus.
+The Faculty of Arts and Science (A&S; often referred to as ArtSci) is the largest academic division of the University of Toronto and its primary undergraduate faculty on the St. George campus in downtown Toronto, Ontario, Canada.
+It is the most academically diverse division of the university, offering a large variety of programs in a broad range of subjects.
+With more than 31,000 undergraduate and 4,700 graduate students across seven colleges, it makes up over one third of the university's student population as a whole.

 Overview

-The Faculty of Arts & Science hosts 73 per cent of the university's undergraduates and one third of graduates who pursue degrees in the humanities, social sciences and sciences.
-The faculty has 800 professors who teach some 2,000 courses arranged in 300 undergraduate and 70 graduate programs hosted by 29 departments, 16 centres and institutes, and seven colleges.
+The faculty is as old as the university itself, as a Faculty of Arts existed since the University of Toronto was established in 1827, with some of the founding colleges predating the university.
+Arts and Science represents over half the student population at the St. George campus; it hosts 64 per cent of its undergraduates and about one third of graduates who pursue degrees in the humanities, social sciences and sciences.
+It has 800 professors who teach some 2,000 courses arranged in more than 400 undergraduate and 150 graduate programs hosted by 29 departments, 49 centres and institutes, and seven colleges.
+In partnership with the School of Graduate Studies, the faculty hosts graduate programs offered at all three University of Toronto campuses.

+College system

+Every undergraduate student in the Faculty of Arts and Science belongs to one of the affiliated colleges.
+These include the constituent colleges (Innis, New, University, and Woodsworth) and federated colleges (St. Michael's, Trinity, and Victoria).

+Rankings

 The Department of Economics has been previously ranked as one of the top 25 worldwide economics faculty rankings, placing 23rd and 18th during the years (1995–99) and (2004–08) respectively.
 The Department of Philosophy ranked 15th overall in the English-speaking world and 1st in Canada in the Philosophical Gourmet Report.
 The Department of Sociology ranks among the top 10 in North America.
 In the 2010 Academic Ranking of World Universities, the Department of Computer Science placed first overall in Canada, and ranked 10th worldwide.

+Admission statistics

 For the 2012–2013 entrance year, Arts had an entry average of 86.6% and Science had an entry average of 88.8%.
-Commerce had an entry average of 91.7%.
+Rotman Commerce, a joint program with the Rotman School of Management, had an entry average of 91.7%.
 For professional and graduate studies, admission is competitive.
 For 2011–2012, programs such as public policy and global affairs accept about one-tenth of applicants, though they do not have standardized admissions test requirements.
 Doctoral-stream master's programs had an acceptance rate of 29.6%, while doctoral programs admitted 21.5% of applicants.

 Academic units

-The Faculty includes 29 departments, 7 colleges, and 45 interdisciplinary centres, institutes and programs.
-Notable departments include:
+The faculty consists of 29 academic departments, 7 colleges, and 45 interdisciplinary centres, institutes and programs.
+Below is a list of departments in the faculty: